 After more than 50 years on television courtesy of the BBC, Doctor Who has become a British institution, a cult show that spans generations.
 For an actor, the role of the Doctor means intense scrutiny from die-hard fans and a whole new level of fame.
-Peter Capaldi stepped into those large shoes last year as the 12th Doctor, older, darker and more cunning than most before him.
-As the ninth modern series wraps up, the 57-year-old Scotsman talks fame, risk and taking on the Tardis.
+Lifelong fan Peter Capaldi stepped into those large shoes last year as the 12th Doctor, older, darker and more cunning than most before him.
+As the ninth modern series hits our screens, the 57-year-old talks fame, risks and taking on the Tardis.

 THE RED BULLETIN: Growing up as a die-hard fan of Doctor Who yourself, were you nervous about the huge expectations of the fans when you took on the role?